markm101/WSJ-Aggregator/README.md

-# Project Title

-Wall Street Journal News Aggregate
+# Wall Street Journal News Aggregate

 ## Description

 A Wall Street Journal Aggregator that presents news articles in an easily accessible way using the Wall Street Journal RSS feed